JeremyBaldner/WeightTrackerApp/README.md

 ![image](https://github.com/JeremyBaldner/WeightTrackerApp/assets/127251923/7cd87256-1c76-4b43-b21a-6da3aec0ba94)

-Android app that trackers the users weight over time.
+Android app that trackers the user's weight over time.

 - **Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?** <br>
 The app I developed is for users who would like to track their weight.
 This required a database, multiple screens, user permissions requests, and the ability to modify the data.<br>